Laparoscopic spine surgery

 Laparoscopic spine surgery, also known as laparoscopy, is minimally invasive surgery that allows a surgeon to perform a spine operation through small puncture holes instead of a large incision.
 A telescope is inserted through one of the punctures, projecting a picture on a television screen that allows the surgeon to see your spine.
 Additional punctures are created where specialized surgical instruments are placed, allowing your surgeon to work on your spine.

-With this minimally invasive surgery, you’ll typically have smaller incisions, less blood loss, less pain, a shorter length of stay in the hospital and a quicker return to activities of daily living than you would with an open procedure.
+With laparoscopic spine surgery, you’ll typically have smaller incisions, less blood loss, less pain, a shorter length of stay in the hospital and a quicker return to activities of daily living than you would with an open procedure.

 - Degenerative disc disease